swcarpentry-ja/carpentries-coc/topic_folders/communications/tools/zoom_rooms.md

 * Give the event a meaningful title ("Demos" is not as good as "Instructor Training Teaching Demos")
 * List the time zone in UTC - not your local time zone.
 Events set in local time zones do not always correctly adjust for daylight savings time.
-* Add a description, including a link to the relevant etherpad or other document.
+* Add a description, including a link to the relevant Etherpad or other document.

 ![Event Setup](images/event_setup.png)